IRCAD/sight/libs/core/activity/README.md

 #### Activity configuration

-An activity is defined by the extension "::sight::activity::extension::Activity".
+An activity is defined by the extension `sight::activity::extension::Activity`.
 It is used to launch an AppConfig with the selected data, it will create a new data data::ActivitySeries that inherits from a data::Series.